opennetworkinglab/onos/tools/dev/p4vm/README.md

 ## Recommended system requirements

-The VM is configured with 4 GB of RAM and 2 CPU cores (4 cores for the tutorial variant), while the disk has size of approx. 8 GB.
+The VM is configured with 4 GB of RAM and 2 CPU cores (4 cores for the tutorial variant).
+The disk has size of approx. 4 GB but expect to grow up to 8 GB when building ONOS.
 For a flawless experience we recommend running the VM on a host system that has at least the double of resources.

 These are the recommended minimum requirements to be able to run a Mininet network with 1-10 BMv2 devices controlled by 1 ONOS instance.
 To emulate larger